argoproj/argo-workflows/docs/lifecyclehook.md

 ## Unsupported conditions

 - [`outputs`](https://argoproj.github.io/argo-workflows/fields/#outputs) are not usable since `LifecycleHook` executes during execution time and `outputs` are not produced until the step is completed.
 You can use outputs from previous steps, just not the one you're hooking into.
-If you'd like to use outputs create an exit handler instead - all the status variable are available there so you can still conditionally decide what to do.
+If you'd like to use outputs create an exit handler instead - all the status and output variables (for completed steps, including the current step), are there so you can still conditionally decide what to do.

 ## Notification use case